Faster network disruption from layered oscillatory dynamics: Numerical simulations

 \subsubsection{Rescaled noise}

-In order to differentiate the effect of noise amplitude and shape, one needs to rescale the noise coming from first layer so that amplitudes are the same in both layers.
+In order to differentiate the effect of noise amplitude and shape, one needs to rescale the noise coming from first layer so that the amplitude of the noise in the second layer is smaller.
 The noise coming from the first layer and to which is subjected the second layer is given by ${\bf{\xi}}={d}\,\bf{\overline{\delta x}}$\,.
 The noise variance in the first layer is $\eta_0^2$\,.
 Choosing $d^2=2/\sum_\alpha {\lambda_\alpha^{(1)}}^{-1}$ produces an input noise in the second layer that has on average a variance of $\eta_0^2$\,, i.e.

-so that both layers are subjected to noises of similar variance on average but yet have different shapes and time correaltions [see Eq.~(\ref{eq6})].
+so that the second layer is subjected to a noise of variance on average $n$ times smaller than the first layer and have different shape and time correaltions [see Eq.~(\ref{eq42})].
 This is illustrated in Fig.~\ref{fig4} for a system made of two cycles, where the noise in the second layer is rescaled.
-Interestingly, one observes that the first escape time in the second layer is still shorter than in the first one for $\eta_0<1.7$\,.
+Interestingly, one observes that the first escape time in the second layer is still shorter than in the first one for $\eta_0<0.65$\,.
 This means that the structure of noise as discussed in Sec.~\ref{BAf} favors faster escapes from the initial basin of attraction compared to uncorrelated noise.